softindex/datakernel/examples/datastreams/README.md

 	//streams data to ChannelConsumer
 	.streamTo(ChannelConsumer.ofSocket(socket));
 ```
-Let's see how client interacts with our server:
+Let's see how Server #1 interacts with Server #2:
 ```java
 public static void main(String[] args) {
 	//createing an Eventloop for connecting to our server